UdayGajul/Mini-Projects/README.md

 ### 📶 Internet Speed X (Twitter) Complaint Bot
 This bot checks my internet speed and automatically posts a tweet on X when my ISP does not provide the promised internet speed.

+### 📄 PDF to Speech
+A Python GUI application that allows users to upload a PDF file and converts its text into speech output.

 ### ⏱️ Pomodoro App
 A simple GUI-based Pomodoro timer application that helps improve productivity by following the Pomodoro technique.